Frequently Asked Questions

 - Physical health issues

-- Caring for another or concern about another’s safety or well-being
+- Caring for another or concern for another’s safety or well-being

 - Violence (including domestic violence) and trauma